In Part 1, we talked about the history of Electric Vehicles and how that history influences our future.

 Electric vehicle charging equipment is categorized in one of three categories, based on speed of recharge:

-The simplest way to recharge an EV’s battery – every home already has it!
+The simplest way to recharge an EV's battery - every home already has it!
 Using a standard 120V alternating current (AC) plug, a Level One charger delivers about 5-8 miles of range for every hour your EV is plugged in.
-Most EVs ship with a Level One charging plug with the car, and while super convenient, this is also the slowest method of charging.
+Most EVs ship with a Level One charging plug with the car.
+While super convenient, this is also the slowest method of charging.

 A Level One charger can be sufficient, depending on your driving habits.
 Most homes find they require quicker charging options, but if your commuting needs are limited, this method may work out just fine.

-A great combination of charge rate and price of install, Level Two charging uses commonly available 240V AC power (similar to a dryer) and will replenish 10-24 miles of range per hour of connection.
+A great combination of charge rate and price of install, Level Two charging uses commonly available 240V AC power (similar to a dryer) and typically delivers 4-5 miles per hour of charging.
+A 2017 Chevy Bolt, for example, takes only 8.5 hours (overnight) to recover its 238-mile range with a Level Two charger.

 For the vast majority of homeowners, and many businesses as well, Level Two charging is the right option.
 Charging stations by ClipperCreek are a cost-effective option that come in many different models and individual variations, and are compatible with virtually all EVs on the market.